tylerpearson/CoverPop/README.md

 ## Updates

+* v1.0.3 - Add ability to set a class that still sets a cookie but continues with the default action (useful for submit buttons)
 * v1.0.2 - Add option to close popup by hitting escape *(5/23/2013)*
 * v1.0.1 - Add ability to force the popup by adding a hash to the url *(5/22/2013)*